Bsmalatarek/project_2_sef/README.md

-fashion shop for girls website using html5 and css3
+🎀fashion shop for girls website🎀 using :
+1- HTML5
+2- CSS3